mavryk-network/mavryk-protocol/docs/boreas/glossary.rst

     :ref:`here<active_stake_boreas>` for details.

 _`Transaction`
-    An operation_ to transfer tez between two accounts, or to run the code of a `smart contract`_.
+    An operation_ to transfer mav between two accounts, or to run the code of a `smart contract`_.

 _`Validation pass`